Volunteer at the Library

-Library Helper (neighborhood libraries and Martin Luther King)
+Library Helper (neighborhood libraries and Martin Luther King Jr. Memorial Library)

 Assist with shelving, computer coaching, programs and more at a local library.
 2-3 hrs/week for three months or more.
-Library Helpers are interviewed, admitted and trained quarterly on a seasonal basis.
+Library Helpers are interviewed, admitted and trained on a rolling basis.
 As a condition of volunteering, a free background check must be cleared prior to starting.